wsaihopfsg/vos-scripting-how-to/intro/Advanced/MQTT/MQTT.rst

   .. image:: /intro/Advanced/MQTT/write2socket.jpg

-* The code in the Script Function window generates a JSON-formatted file as below.
+* The code in the Script Function window generates a JSON-formatted file as below and sent to ``TcpC126P5025``.

 .. code-block::
   :linenos: